Is it a Good Idea to Paint Wood Shelves?

 Would painting or staining this type of wood look better?
-Typically, painting works better on something like our modern hardwood unfinished oak shelves, while staining is a better fit for our reclaimed natural wood shelves.
+Typically, painting works better on unfinished wood, while staining is a better fit for our reclaimed natural wood shelves.
 The difference being the grain and level of distressing found on the wood.
 More distressed shelves tend to look better stained rather than painted.

-If the shelves have an existing clear coat, painting or staining may not work without a more in-depth process.
+If the shelves have an existing clear coat, painting or staining will not work without a more in-depth process.

 Materials for Painting Wood Shelves

 Before it’s time to paint the shelves, here’s what you’ll need to prep them:

 - Paint stripper (if the shelves are already painted)

 - Paintbrush and/or roller

 - Furniture clear coat (if desired)